zverok/yard-junk/README.md

 * irregular and frequently approximate addresses (`in file 'core/lib/rom/types.rb':9`, `in file 'core/lib/rom/global.rb' near line 41`, sometimes in separate line, sometimes inline), hard to jump-to with any tool;
-* a lot of ununderstood metaprogramming (grep for "Undocumentable mixing") -- nothing to fix here, but YARD still notifies you;
+* a lot of ununderstood metaprogramming (grep for "Undocumentable mixin") -- nothing to fix here, but YARD still notifies you;
 * verbose and not very informative errors (look at that "Undocumentable mixin" -- and then grep for "The proxy Coercible has not yet been recognized." and compare).